 Thank you so much, Dianne, for commenting and for your great tips! 🙂

 - Cover the salmon with foil as tightly as you can.
-This is the secret to keeping the moisture in and not letting it evaporate as it bakes.
+This is the secret to keeping the moisture and not letting it evaporate as it bakes.

 🥗 Side dishes

-More Recipes
+More Salmon Recipes You'll Love

-📋 Recipe
+Recipe

-Best Soy Maple Glazed Salmon (Baked)
+Best Oven Baked Maple Soy Glazed Salmon

 Ingredients